ETG1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 displays content of /etc/passwd and /etc/hosts

 4.Last lines of a file
 Displays the last 10 lines of /etc/passwd

+5.I'd prefer the first ones actually
+Displays the first 10 lines of /etc/passwd